-The data can be printed via network printers or via a USB printer that has been connected.
+The data can be printed on a printer in the network or on a connected USB printer.

-If the device is connected to a network, all compatible printers in the network are recognized and displayed automatically.
-If there is no connection to the network, only a connected USB printer will be available.
+If the device is connected to a network, all compatible printers in the network are detected and displayed automatically.
+If no connection to the network exists, only a connected USB printer can be selected.

 - 1. Select a printer. - 2.
-Use [Print] to start printing the data.
+Press [Print] to print the data.